 - mid–career professionals and senior managers in government agencies

-IPPAM seeks a diverse mix of students from a wide range of professional backgrounds who have a:
+IPPAM seeks a diverse mix of students from a wide range of professional backgrounds who have:

-- genuine interest in using public policy for community betterment
+- genuine interest in using public policy to better their communities

 - strong desire to enhance their analytical and leadership skills

-Applicants must have a bachelor’s degree.
-Although most IPPAM students have a degree in the social sciences, applicants who have studied in other disciplines are eligible for admission and encouraged to apply.
+Applicants must have a bachelor’s degree or equivalent.
+Although most IPPAM students have a degree in the social sciences, those who have studied in other disciplines are eligible for admission and encouraged to apply.

-IPPAM students enjoy a rigorous immersion in the economic, political and social context in which policy decisions are made and implemented, and are excited about being part of the process.
-They benefit enormously from the advantages of being in Los Angeles, a vibrant city with innovative public agencies, a thriving community of diverse nonprofit organizations, and a competitive business sector.
-As one of the most ethnically and culturally diverse cities in the U.S., Los Angeles serves as a rich laboratory in which to research, analyze, propose and implement solutions to some of today’s most pressing public policy issues.
+IPPAM students enjoy rigorous immersion in the economic, political, and social contexts across which public policy decisions are made and implemented.
+They benefit enormously from the advantages of studying in Los Angeles — a vibrant city with innovative public agencies, a thriving community of nonprofit organizations, and a competitive business sector.
+As one of the most ethnically and culturally diverse cities in the U.S., Los Angeles serves as a living laboratory for research, analysis, and implementation of solutions to some of today’s most pressing public policy issues.